GreenOpsInc/atlas/test_config/tls/README.md

 ### Test certificates

-`test_certs` directory contains self signed certificates for each Atlas service.
+`certs` directory contains self signed certificates for each Atlas service.

 NOTE: those should be used only for testing purpose!